pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/CloudKit.md

 }
 ```

-And in preivews you can use it like so:
+And in previews you can use it like so:

 ```swift
 #Preview {